Our Psychology Has Many Different Parts

 You can think of your Authentic Self as a mediator that seeks to depolarize the conflicts of your inner parts and helps to sort out all of the varying needs that you have inside.
 Our parts of self do not disappear when our Authentic Self takes up leadership.
 They simply become less extreme and they begin to reveal their unique gifts and purposes within their less extreme roles.
 Sometimes particular parts of ourselves can develop their gifts so profoundly they can even step into the leadership at times when given permission from our Authentic Self.
 They will also withdraw from leadership when the Self requests it.

-When outer influences intrude, either from our current life, or from our family of origin, such as through derogatory attitudes, prejudices, unrealistic expectations, or when shocking or traumatic interactions happen, our inner parts can take over leadership from our Authentic Self.
+When outer influences intrude, either from our current life, or from our family of origin, through derogatory attitudes, prejudices, unrealistic expectations, or when shocking or traumatic interactions happen, our inner parts can take over leadership from our Authentic Self.
 These inner parts can also take on historical family losses and burdens, and take in (introject) outer family system depressions, illnesses and emotional heaviness.
 As one part of self takes on an extremely protective role it unbalances the entire inner system and takes over the leadership responsibilities from the Authentic Self.
 When the parts of self become polarized, intense inner conflict and inner competition ensues within the psyche.

 When the people that we love, primarily live, identify, and express from one extreme part of themselves, we will find ourselves adjusting our personalities unhealthily to balance with and interact with them.
-This throws us out of our center.
+This throws us out of our core authentic center.
 When our outer interactions are unbalanced, we move out of our center of our Authentic Self to belong and harmonize with our group or family system.
 The same thing happens in our inner family system.
 When trauma occurs, when we are abandoned, rejected, shocked, scared, or abused physically, sexually or emotionally, our inner systems polarize into extremes.

 The Three Group Ecology